Boltzmann machine learning with a variational quantum algorithm: Comparison with other schemes of Boltzmann machine learning

-An interesting question for future work is whether our scheme is more useful due to the quantum properties or not, compared with the classical scheme of the BM learning such as Markov-chain Monte Carlo samplings \cite{landau2014guide}.
-To answer this question, we need a careful benchmark of the performance of our scheme by using an actual NISQ device, because it is difficult to obtain an analytical proof of quantum speedup as with many other NISQ algorithms.
-We leave this for future work.
+An interesting question for future work is whether our scheme is more useful due to the quantum properties or not, compared with the classical scheme of BM learning algorithms such as Markov-chain Monte Carlo samplings~\cite{landau2014guide}.
+In Appendix C, we give a detailed comparison with the CD learning for the case of a few qubits $N=4$.
+We show that our scheme exhibits rapid convergence.
+However, the efficiency of the method may depend on various factors such as a data set and the number of qubits.
+Therefore, in order to answer the above question, we need a careful benchmark of the performance of our scheme by using an actual NISQ device, because it is difficult to obtain an analytical proof of quantum speedup as with many other NISQ algorithms.
+Actually, it is an open and central question whether a VQA has quantum advantage or not~\cite{cerezo2020variational2}.
 However, without such an assessment about the quantum speedup, our work presented in this paper could still contribute to the society for the following two reasons.
 First, most of the implementations of the BM learning are heuristic, and thus they may not always be able to find the suitable solution if we focus on just a specific implementation.
 Therefore it is better if we have more options to perform the BM learning for searching the suitable solutions.
-Second, a quantum algorithm based on gate operations is compatible with a protocol called blind quantum computation \cite{broadbent2009universal}.
-Here, a client can safely delegate a quantum algorithm to a server who has a gate-type quantum computer, and the server cannot steal any information about what the client performs with the server machine where the security is based on fundamental physics law such as no-signaling principle \cite{morimae2013blind}.
+Second, a quantum algorithm based on gate operations is compatible with a protocol called blind quantum computation~\cite{broadbent2009universal}.
+Here, a client can safely delegate a quantum algorithm to a server who has a gate-type quantum computer, and the server cannot steal any information about what the client performs with the server machine where the security is based on fundamental physics law such as no-signaling principle~\cite{morimae2013blind}.
+Since the training data could contain personal information that should not be leaked to the third party, such a secure BM learning could have a significant importance in the society.
 Therefore, in principle, our scheme can be implemented with blind quantum computation, while information-theoretically secure BM learning is not known in classical implementations.
+It is worth mentioning that such a secure quantum computer in the NISQ era was recently discussed in Ref.~\cite{kashefi2020securing}.